As seen in:

 Pro Tip: Do you need a masters degree in data science to get a job?
 No. In fact, a bachelors in math, business, or even political science looks good on a resume for data science.

-Want a full template for your data scientist cover letter?
+Your cover letter template should work well with your data science resume template.
 See our beast of a guide: Data Scientist Cover Letter Example

 How to Add Contact Info to Your Data Scientist Resume